 Similarly, an ex-spouse maintains an ongoing right to proceeds when a term life insurance policy is renewed after the divorce and the premiums on the renewed policy are discounted because of payments to the original policy.
 This would be the case only when those payments were made using marital property.

 These are not the only possibilities in which an ex-spouse may have a right to proceeds.
-It is important for those who are concerned about this possibility to work closely with an attorney and financial planner to do what they can to reduce the possibility of an ex-spouse having an ongoing right to life insurance proceeds.
+It is important for those who are concerned about this possibility to work closely with an attorney at the Law Offices of Alice A. Salvo and a financial planner to do what they can to reduce the possibility of an ex-spouse having an ongoing right to life insurance proceeds.

 Source: Lake County News, “Estate Planning: Term life insurance issues involving married or divorced insured,” Dennis Fordham, January 25, 2014.